Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Aurochs (MPMM).md

 aliases: ["Aurochs"]
 ---
 # Aurochs
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-71, Volo's Guide to Monsters p.
-207*
+71*

 An aurochs is a large, fierce bovine with jutting horns.
 In many lands, herds of aurochs roam free, while elsewhere orcs and humans train them from an early age to carry riders into combat.